DRAFT DOCUMENT – For Internal Discussion Only

 For a foundation let’s start with this.
 Some years ago while in uni I went on a somewhat extensive ‘what’s the meaning of life and is there a god?’ search.
 One thing I came away with was that there’s one massive difference between the Bible and every other religious text – all religious texts I studied, except the Bible, are quite obviously written by humans with all of the flaws of human creation.

 The Bible on the other hand is humanly impossible.
 There is no way that any one person could have written it nor any group of people working together.
 It is too extensive with too much detail that is all internally consistent.
-It had to have been written or at least guided by a god with abilities far beyond human abilities.
+It had to have been written or at least guided by a being with abilities beyond earthly human abilities.
 We can then layer on top of this that it appears to have been written by multiple people from multiple cultures across multiple time periods.
 And for extra measure, nothing in it has ever been proven wrong by science.
 In fact, the more we learn about science the more accurate we find biblical stuff written thousands of years before humans had the requisite knowledge (this is also why I’m baffled by christians fearing science which in effect is the study of God’s creation and thus ultimately God).

 There is also an issue of what human or group of humans could have thought up such an arc of a story?